zrnge/Z-Hound/README.md

 **Use it online — no download required:**
 **[https://zrnge.github.io/Z-Hound/](https://zrnge.github.io/Z-Hound/)**

-Or download `index.html` and open it locally for fully offline use.
+Or clone the repository and open `index.html` locally for fully offline use.
 All processing happens in the browser — no data ever leaves your machine either way.

 ---